Pedro-Miguel20/OurFirstProject/README.md

 Using **HTML**, we can define the building blocks of the signup system.
 It is worth noting that this can be done using **Bootstrap**, but it is always good to exercise to **practice the basics of HTML**.

+To simplify the process, only **HTML** will be used for the landing page instead of **extensive CSS coding**.
+However, it is still important to consider certain factors to avoid any potential issues during the development process.

 ### HTML

 asasasas